 General Overview

-Our robust four-year college counseling program is designed to broaden college access, improve college persistence, and increase exposure to varied career pathways to ensure that each CCSC student -- many of whom are the first in their family to attend college -- graduates prepared to achieve post-secondary success.
+Our robust four-year college and career counseling program is designed to broaden college access, improve college persistence, and increase exposure to varied career pathways to ensure that each CCSC student -- many of whom are the first in their family to attend college -- graduates prepared to achieve post-secondary success.

 Beginning with our first senior class in 2009, every CCSC graduate has been accepted to college and over 90% have been accepted to at least one 4-year school.
 Eight CCSC graduates have been awarded prestigious Posse Scholarships.
 Roughly 95% of CCSC graduates matriculate to college the fall after graduation.
 Once on campus, CCSC graduates’ persistence and completion rates far surpass the national average for the student demographic we serve.